 The University of Northern Iowa offers many of the courses required for the Master of Arts in Science Education via distance learning to teacher cohorts.
-This program integrates theory, application and content, allowing K-12 teachers to update pedagogy as well as add endorsement areas to their teaching licenses or update content knowledge in their specialty areas.
-Learn how to teach science in a way that helps students construct their knowledge within an inquiry framework.
+This masters program integrates theory, application, and content, allowing teachers to update pedagogy, content knowledge, and to add endorsements to their teaching licenses if needed.
+Learn how to teach science in a way that helps students construct their knowledge within an inquiry framework, aligned with the Next Generation Science Education Standards (NGSS).
 "Techniques for Science Teachers" courses vary from semester to semester, sometimes focusing on pedagogy and sometimes offering one-hour updates on content.

 While most students encounter very few technical difficulties, our team of support specialists is available to assist you as needed.

 Tentative course scheduleClick on a course title to view the course description (if available).